MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-coexist-preview.md

 # WinDbg Preview - Debugger coexistance

-This section describes how to have the WinDbg preview coexist with the clasic WinDbg debugger.
+This section describes how to have the WinDbg preview coexist with the classic WinDbg debugger.

-TBD
+*Additional content pending*